 What causes tornadoes?
 Tornadoes most commonly form from large-scale storm systems that traverse the U.S. from west to east.
 Typically, severe thunderstorms will develop in the warm, moist airmass ahead of the storm system, and can produce tornadoes.
 Tornadoes can result from isolated thunderstorms or as part of a large squall line that forms along a cold front.
 Severe thunderstorms and tornadoes need an unstable (warm, humid) airmass, cold air at mid-levels of the atmosphere, and strong wind shear (turning and strengthening of winds with height in the atmosphere) to develop.
 In a thunderstorm, the tornado begins as a circulation several thousand feet above the ground, and slowly descends to the ground.
 Organized tropical systems like tropical storms and hurricanes can also produce tornadoes, but usually smaller and shorter-lived than those spawned by midlatitude systems.
-In 2020, a tornado associated with Hurricane Hanna left an estimated \$250 thousand in property damage in east Brownsville.
+In 2023, a tornado with winds of 85 to 105 mph ripped through Laguna Heights, killing one, injuring eleven, and leaving over \$1 million in damage.